Second Mountain House

 Residents of Second Mountain House also receive:

-Access to a leadership library and ongoing GLA connection
+Connection to a leadership library and continued support through the community

 All while staying connected to the deep work of personal leadership that began through the Global Leadership Academy.